 Chalk up Sri Lanka's short immigration lines to its lack of luxury hotel options - a void that Malik Fernando, founder and owner of Resplendent Ceylon, is hurrying to fill.
 Already, his first two properties have earned Relais & Chateaux distinction-one is on an old tea plantation in the highlands and the other is built on a jungle-shrouded cliff facing the Indian Ocean.
 His third project, Wild Coast Tented Lodge, opens this October, with 28 cocoon-like tents on a private beach near leopard-filled Yala; two additional hotels are on the way.
 It's the luxury travel circuit you didn't know you were waiting for.

-When to go: Late January.
+: Late January.
 The weather is cool and the crowds are thin.

 When not to go: June and July, when much of the country becomes inaccessible, thanks to nonstop rain and over-the-top heat swells.